-Range sliders are an awesome tool for letting users select a value or filter items based on numeric ranges.
+Range sliders are awesome tools that let users select a value or filter items based on numeric ranges.
 They’re often used by developers to create progress bars, volume controls in audio and video players, product filters on ecommerce websites, and even for zooming features.

 element of type range